 We read Easter books that tell the story of Jesus:

 Next to the mantle, I keep an Easter basket full of Easter books, most of them about the true story of Easter.
-These books stay in the living room, so when B wants to read if we’re sitting around, they are right there for the taking!
-These books are a great way to teak the story of Easter in a kid-friendly way.
+These books stay in the living room, so when my littles want to read if we’re sitting around, they are right there for the taking!
+These books are a great way to talk about the story of Easter in a kid-friendly way.
 Here are some of our favorite books that do a great job of keeping Jesus at the center of Easter:

 We do Jesus-centered Easter activities:

 These eggs come pre-filled and alongside a book that takes you through the story of Easter.
 B loves opening the eggs and telling me what each thing is for.
 This is great because the littlest ones can just enjoy opening the eggs and see what’s inside and you don’t have to get too deep into the facts of what they all represent, while the beauty is in the treasure and what it represents for the older ones.